mikeredev/i3blocks/README.md

 - This function should be presented with an int or float to check against
 - The function should output the result in the desired format and/or perform additional actions on check completion
 - Define the blocks and configure the alert thresholds in `i3blocks.conf`

+## More info
+- dunst config, etc., may be found in [dotfiles](https://github.com/mikeredev/dotfiles) repo